Last Updated: September 30, 2025

 What is Kevin Hart's net worth?

-Kevin Hart is an American comedian, producer, spokesman, and actor who has a net worth of $450 million.
-Kevin Hart is one of is one of the highest-paid entertainers in the world.
+Kevin Hart is an American comedian, producer, spokesman, and actor who has a net worth of $400 million.
+Kevin Hart is one of the highest-paid entertainers in the world.
 In a typical touring year, he can easily earn $50 to $60 million from all sources.
 For example, between August 2015 and August 2016, Kevin earned $90 million from touring, movies, merchandise, endorsements, and more.
 Between June 2017 and June 2018, Kevin made $60 million.
 He earned another $60 million between June 2018 and June 2019.
 In the following 12-month period, he earned $40 million.
-As we detail in a moment, the most important asset for Kevin Hart's net worth, is his majority stake in his media venture HeartBeat.
+As we detail in the next paragraph below, the most important asset for Kevin Hart's net worth is his majority stake in his media venture HeartBeat, which in May 2022 was valued at $650 million.

 HartBeat Valuation